AlbertoALopez/gae-blog/README.md

 ## TODO

-* Update CSS
 * Add an admin dashboard and account
 * Add a user profile page with relevant user information and dashboard
+* Connect extra form options on new post page - image, tags, status - to post model
+* Add sorting blog posts by dates and categories
-* Write unit tests and integration tests
+* Write unit and functional tests
+* Update styling